-Modern Cars: Fuel Filters Out, But Why?
+Modern Cars: Fuel Filters No Longer Needed?

 why don t new cars have fuel filters